kirbycp-g/cloud-hackathons/hacks/pompt-a-thon/README.md

 The pitch should focus on showing how the product solves business problems and addresses unmet user needs, rather than just listing features.
 The objective is to secure the board's buy-in on the strategy and execution plan.

 ### Success Criteria
 - A Google Slides deck exists containing exactly 6 slides.
 - The "Target Audience" slide features a unique, AI-generated image of "college students on a university campus" (not a stock photo or clipart).
 - The "Market Validation" slide contains a chart or visualization that accurately represents the data summary created in Challenge 2.

+### Tips
+- Google Slides now includes an AI-powered "Beautify this slide" feature.
+This feature uses the Gemini family of models to enhance the visual design of existing slides.
+Try it!!
+Style Points!!

 ## Challenge 4: The Regional Campaign
 ### Introduction

 #### Execute the product launch communications.
 Congratulations; your team has secured approval for the new Future-Fi Student Account.